-Wash your vehicle regularly.
-Always wash your vehicle in the shade using a mild car wash soap, and rinse the panels completely with clear water.
+- Wash your vehicle regularly.
+Always wash your vehicle in the shade using Mopar Car Wash or a mild car wash soap, and rinse the panels completely with clear water - If insects, tar or other similar deposits have accumulated on your vehicle, use Mopar Super Kleen Bug and Tar Remover to remove.